Welcome to PhilSoc

 2024

-The lecture will be given at University College London, Institute of Advanced Studies Common Ground (G11), Ground Floor, South Wing.
+The lecture will be given at the University of Manchester.

 Please note that all ordinary meetings commence at 4:15pm.
 Members are welcome to come for tea at 3:45 pm.